Travancore: Culture

 Travancore was characterised by the popularity of its rulers among their subjects.
 The Kings of Travancore, unlike their counterparts in the other princely states of India, spent only a small portion of their state's resources for personal use.
 This was in sharp contrast with some of the northern Indian kings.
 Since they spent most of the state's revenue for the benefit of the public, they were naturally much loved by their subjects.

 Violence rooted in religion or caste was uncommon in Travancore, but the barriers based on these parameters were rigid.
-Swami Vivekananda described Travancore as The Lunatic Asylum in India due to the level of caste discrimination.
-Vaikom Satyagraha point out the high-level casteism existed in Travancore.
+Swami Vivekananda described Travancore as "The Lunatic Asylum in India" due to the level of caste discrimination.
+Vaikom Satyagraha pointed out the high-level casteism existed in Travancore.

 Travancore was once a dominant feudal state during the Venad period, with the Nair aristocracy reaching its peak compared to other kingdoms.
 Later Nairs and Tamil Brahmins alone dominated the bureaucracy until the early 20th century.
-Many political ideologies (such as communism) and social reforms were not welcomed in Travancore, and in Punnapra, communist protesters were fired at.
+Many political ideologies (such as communism) and social reforms were not welcomed in Travancore, and in Punnapra, police fired at communist protesters.
 The Travancorean royal family are devout Hindus.
-Some practiced untouchability with British officers, European aristocrats and diplomats.
-(For instance, Richard Temple-Nugent-Brydges-Chandos-Grenville, 3rd Duke of Buckingham and Chandos, has reported that Maharaja Visakham Thirunal had to take bath after touching Richard's wife, to remove ritual pollution, when they visited in 1880.)
+Some practiced untouchability with British officers, European aristocrats, and diplomats.
+(For instance, Richard Temple-Nugent-Brydges-Chandos-Grenville, 3rd Duke of Buckingham and Chandos, reported that Maharaja Visakham Thirunal took a bath after shaking hands with Richard and his wife, to remove ritual pollution, when they visited in 1880.)
 The decline of the caste system began at the end of the 19th century due to a series of reformation movements.
 As a result, the kingdom of Travancore became the region with the highest male literacy rate in India.

 Unlike most of India, in South Canara and Travancore (and the rest of Kerala), the social status and freedom of women who belong to forward castes were relatively high.
-However, the Upper cloth revolt of the 19th century is an exception to this.
+An exception was the 19th-century Upper Cloth Revolt.
 The women of backward castes had not the permission to wear upper cloth in Travancore.
 In some communities, the daughters inherited the property (though property was exclusively administered by men, their brothers) (until 1925), were educated, and had the right to divorce and remarry.
 Due to laws passed by regent queen Sethu Lakshmi Bayi in 1925, patriarchy was established and now women have relatively fewer rights.